 Although I'd heard the band's music before, I didn't really get At the Drive-In until I was about 17.
-The breakthrough moment happened while I was trying to record an EP with some high school friends in a marijuana- and caguama-_littered studio in Sunset Heights.
-The historic neighbourhood we were in was known for its high density of Chicanx artists and its deep ties to the 1910 Mexican Revolution.
-But it's also a place where ATDI used to practice and hangout—the band even eulogized the neighbourhood in their song "Porfirio Diaz."
-My older friend who owned the studio, intent on schooling the _mijos on border music history, beckoned me and my bandmates to watch a video of the band's 2001 performance at Australia's Big Day Out music festival.
+The breakthrough moment happened while I was trying to record an EP with some high school friends in a marijuana- and caguama-littered studio in Sunset Heights.
+The historic neighborhood we were in was known for its high density of Chicanx artists and its deep ties to the 1910 Mexican Revolution.
+But it's also a place where ATDI used to practice and hangout—the band even eulogized the neighborhood in their song "Porfirio Diaz."
+My older friend who owned the studio, intent on schooling the mijos on border music history, beckoned me and my bandmates to watch a video of the band's 2001 performance at Australia's Big Day Out music festival.

 "No guey, you don't get it!"
 He yelled at me before pressing play, "These guys were from the border, bro—these guys are like you.
 They started off in high school too, guey.
 And they practiced here in Sunset Heights on Porfirio Diaz street.
 Fíjense cabrones, this is your history!"